 - To promote TCS to and increase dialog with other research communities, including facilitating and coordinating the development of materials that educate the general scientific community and general public about TCS.

 The composition of the committee changes every year.
-Current members are: Boaz Barak, Paul Beame (ex officio, SIGACT chair), Moses Charikar, Petros Drineas, Jeff Erickson, Piotr Indyk, David Johnson, Rajmohan Paturi, Dana Randall, David Shmoys, Luca Trevisan, and Salil Vadhan (chair).
+Current members are: Boaz Barak, Paul Beame (ex officio, SIGACT chair), Moses Charikar, Petros Drineas, Jeff Erickson, Piotr Indyk, David Johnson, Ramamohan Paturi, Dana Randall, Tim Roughgarden, David Shmoys, and Salil Vadhan (chair).

-Former committee members: Sanjeev Arora, Avrim Blum, Lenore Blum, Cynthia Dwork, Joan Feigenbaum, Lance Fortnow, Sampath Kannan, Richard Karp, Phokion Kolaitis, Richard Ladner, Richard Lipton, Michael Mitzenmacher, Christos Papadimitriou, Bob Sloan, Bill Steiger, Diane Souvaine, Madhu Sudan, Eva Tardos, and Avi Wigderson.
+Former committee members: Rajeev Alur, Sanjeev Arora, Avrim Blum, Lenore Blum, Cynthia Dwork, Joan Feigenbaum, Lance Fortnow, Sampath Kannan, Richard Karp, Phokion Kolaitis, Richard Ladner, Richard Lipton, Michael Mitzenmacher, Christos Papadimitriou, Bob Sloan, Bill Steiger, Diane Souvaine, Madhu Sudan, Eva Tardos, Luca Trevisan, and Avi Wigderson.

 - Taking a position at NSF or another funding agency for a few years is one of the most important ways one can serve the community.
 If you have suggestions or are potentially interested, send email to any of the CATCS committee members.